 Every Pesach, in partnership with the the American Jewish Joint Distribution Committee (JDC) and World Union for Progressive Judaism (WUPJ), Hebrew Union College-Jewish Institute of Religion (HUC-JIR) sends rabbinical, cantorial, and education students on a service trip to the Former Soviet Union.
 Participants visit Jewish communities that were once under the realm of Soviet oppression and have since been able to create a revitalized Jewish identity within their communities.

 In pairs or small groups, participants - joined with a translator - embark into a country and culture they've yet to experience.
-As they make their way through Belarus, Russia, and Crimea, students will have the opportunity to impact and learn from these communities.
+As they make their way through Belarus, Russia, and Ukraine, students will have the opportunity to impact and learn from these communities.
 Participants will lead Pesach seders and educational programs while experiencing Jewish life and Jewish peoplehood in the Former Soviet Union.
 As future leaders of Reform Judaism, it is our students' responsibility to understanding the Progressive Jewish world outside of their own communities.

 For this trip to become a reality, our students must raise funds to cover flights and transportation, lodging, translators, and programming materials.
 For every donation, a small portion will go directly to serving the needs of progressive Jewish communities in the FSU.
 In a record-breaking year, we hope to donate to over 20(!) communities, with your help.
 We deeply appreciate the support of our community at large to keep this amazing program going for many years to come.
 Please donate today!